mondaugen/856_for_zellersasn/doc/manual.md

 - Correctly indicate ±50 cents change (instead of ±100 cents) when adjusting the fine tuning.
 - Sending MIDI 64 for respective control change sets fine tuning to 0 or stride rate to 0.
 Tempo controlling control changes also choose exact midpoint when sending 64.
+- Clicking FBK when UNI held down resets STRIDE position now.
+Also stride always active (before it was only active when the switch was in that position).
+The previous functionality of zeroing the gain of and resetting all the settings of N2 and N3 is still possible but you now click FBK twice and 3 times respectively.